W1llyS/Calculator_advanced/README.md

 # Calculator_advanced

 Advanced calculator is a mobile-first ASP.NET WebForms application with a clean, intuitive UI for basic arithmetic (+, -, *, /), optional whole-number rounding, and a scrollable history of your last 10 calculations.
+The application is also unit tested to ensure reliability and correctness.

 🚀 Available at: https://w1llys.bsite.net